luis-rei97/List-of-Plugins-Models-Maps-and-Miscellaneous/README.md

 **Matchmaking Fake Ranks (by Points)** | Prints the Matchmaking Ranks on scoreboard, based on points set by a certain rank plugin. | [RankMe](https://github.com/rogeraabbccdd/Kento-Rankme) or [GameMe](https://www.gameme.com/) or [Zombie Rank](https://github.com/hallucinogenic/-ZR-Zombie-Rank) | [click here](https://github.com/hallucinogenic/MatchMaking-Ranks-By-Points)
 **Chat & Clan Tags for Zombie Reloaded** | It sets Tags on Scoreboard, and in Chat, depending of which team you are representing in the Zombie Reloaded game. | [Zombie Reloaded](https://github.com/Franc1sco/sm-zombiereloaded-3-Franug-Edition) | [click here](https://github.com/hallucinogenic/-CS-GO-ZR-Clan-Chat-Tags)

 # List of Private Plugins

 These plugins are the ones that I keep private, for various reasons!

 All of these plugins are using the [Sourcemod](https://www.sourcemod.net/) Addon.

-Some of these I may not want to sell, since I want to keep some of them for myself.
+If you have a suggestion for a new plugin, contact me on steam - http://steamcommunity.com/profiles/76561198013119117

-If you have a suggestion for a new plugin, contact me on steam - http://steamcommunity.com/id/HallucinogenicTroll/
+WARNING #1: **I don't sell private plugins that aren't made by myself!!**

-Note #1: **I don't sell private plugins that aren't made by myself!!**
+WARNING #2: **All the plugins below are made by me!</b> (Doesn't mean that exists similar ones).**

-Note #2: **All the plugins below are made by me!</b> (Doesn't mean that exists similar ones).**
+WARNING #3: **Not all these plugins are for sale, this is only a list of plugins that I've made for my old communities, or for selling!
+Contact me if you are interested in any of them.**

 Name | Description | Requirements
 --- | --- | ---